To complete setup, log in or continue as guest:This transaction requires an SCE.com User ID. Please login to continue:

 You can set up your User ID later.

 As we continue to improve, sce.com will be undergoing maintenance beginning at 10 p.m. on Thursday, February 11, through 4 a.m. on Friday, February 12, 2016.
 Please note that during this time you will not be able to view pages and will be unable to complete transactions.
 Thanks for your patience while we work to improve your experience!

 Power Lines & YouClick to toggle navigation breadcrumbs.

 Safety is important, and reviewing electrical safety tips with friends, neighbors, and loved ones can help them stay safe.
-If there’s a downed wire, stay away.
-Do not approach or touch the wire, or any person or object in touch with the wire.
-Call 911 and inform the operator it’s an electrical emergency.
 You can help friends, neighbors and loved ones stay safe by reviewing electrical safety tips with them.

 Always be aware when you’re around overhead power lines.
 Stay at least 10 feet away from both overhead power lines and electrical facilities, and never approach or touch overhead power lines or any person or object in contact with the lines.

 Our parent company, Edison International, is partnering with the American Red Cross to increase emergency preparedness throughout Southern California.
 Our joint effort, PrepareSoCal will help save lives by teaching people how to stay safe and how to respond to emergencies.